godotengine/godot-docs/classes/class_audioserver.rst

 - void **lock** **(** **)**

 Locks the audio driver's main loop.

-Remember to unlock it afterwards.
+**Note:** Remember to unlock it afterwards.

 ----